dimitri-rebrikov/Master-Slave-Raspberry-Pi/README.md

 **R4, R5** provide reference 1 V to the IC2, IC1

-**C3** is connected directly between "+" and "-" of the IC power supply as suggested by the reference implementation.
+**C3** is connected directly between "+" and "-" of the IC power pins as suggested by the reference implementation.